 About Renewable Energy Markets

-REM will be held October 22-24, 2017 at the New York Hilton Midtown Hotel in New York, NY.
-The opening reception will begin on the evening of Sunday, October 22 and the final session will adjourn on the afternoon of Tuesday, October 24.
-A more detailed agenda will be posted closer to the event.
+REM was held October 22-24, 2017 at the New York Hilton Midtown Hotel in New York, NY.
+The opening reception was held on the evening of Sunday, October 22 and the final session adjourned on the afternoon of Tuesday, October 24.

 REM 2017 Attendee Profile

 Set in San Francisco, REM 2016 was the largest conference to date, with nearly 30 sessions covering every aspect of the North American renewable energy markets, including: